Get access to everything we publish when you sign up for Outside+.

 But when her training group migrated to Arizona in the winter months, she and her roommate, Alexa Efraimson, binged a popular Netflix show, “Bridgerton” (“Man, that was great,” Rogers says), as well as “Ratched.”

-Editor’s Note: This article is part of a series leading up to the 2021 U.S.A.
+Editor’s Note: This article was part of a series leading up to the 2021 U.S.A.
 Track & Field Olympic Trials, highlighting many of the top athletes contending for the U.S. Olympic team.
 You can find all of our coverage here.
+It has been updated and edited for the Tokyo Olympics.